Howard S. McDonald

-Howard Stevenson McDonald (July 18, 1894 – October 25, 1986) was President of Brigham Young University (BYU) from 1945 to 1949.
+Howard Stevenson McDonald (July 18, 1894 – October 25, 1986) was an American university administrator, and president of Brigham Young University (BYU) and California State University, Los Angeles.

+McDonald was president of BYU from 1945 to 1949.
 During his presidency, the board of trustees approved a master of theology program.
 Enrollment at BYU greatly increased after World War II, and McDonald petitioned the board of trustees to build many buildings, including the Eyring Science Center.
 McDonald helped establish the student health center and student wards.
 He discouraged students from smoking and drinking.
 He left BYU because of his strained relationship with the board of trustees.

 McDonald was president of Los Angeles State College (now known as California State University, Los Angeles) and Los Angeles City College in 1949.
 In 1958, Los Angeles City College received its own president as a junior college.
-McDonald helped found San Fernando State College (now known as California State University, Northridge) in 1956, and was president of the general faculty until 1958.
+McDonald helped found San Fernando State College (now known as California State University, Northridge) in 1956 and was president of the general faculty until 1958.
 He helped to formally organize the colleges, recruit more faculty, build more buildings, and petition the state of California for funds.

 Early life and education

 McDonald was born in Holladay, Utah on July 18, 1894, to Francis McDonald and Rozella Stevenson.
-He attended the first LDS Seminary, the Granite High School Seminary.
-He served as a missionary in the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Eastern States Mission, which was headquartered in New York City.
+He attended the first seminary established by the Church of Jesus Christ of Latter-day Saints (LDS Church), which originated at Granite High School.
+He served as an LDS Church missionary in the Eastern States Mission, which was headquartered in New York City.
 He spent part of his mission as president of the Western Pennsylvania Conference headquartered in Pittsburgh.
 While serving in this area he met Ella Gibbs, a woman serving as a missionary who was the first Relief Society president in Pittsburgh.
 Ella was later transferred to Baltimore.
 After both returned from their missions, McDonald courted Ella Gibbs.
-They married in the Salt Lake Temple on September 26, 1917.
+They were married in the Salt Lake Temple on September 26, 1917.
 They had two daughters.

 In 1918, McDonald served in the 163rd Artillery Brigade in France.
-Following his military service, he graduated from Utah State Agricultural College in 1924 in architectural engineering.
-He taught advanced mathematics at Utah State Agricultural College during the chairman's sabbatical.
+Following his military service, he graduated from Utah State Agricultural College (now Utah State University) in 1924 in architectural engineering.
+He taught advanced mathematics at the college during the chairman's sabbatical.

 Teaching career

-Franklin Harris asked him to head BYU's engineering department in 1924, but McDonald declined, stating that he was unqualified for the position.
+Franklin S. Harris asked him to head BYU's engineering department in 1924, but McDonald declined, stating that he was unqualified for the position.
 He taught math and physical education part-time at Mission High School while studying at the University of California, Berkeley.
-He received his M.A. from there in 1925.
-In 1928 he was vice-principal and dean of boys at Balboa High School, and 1934–1936 he was director of personnel in the San Francisco School District, becoming superintendent in 1937.
+He received an M.A. there in 1925.
+In 1928, he was vice-principal and dean of boys at Balboa High School, and from 1934 to 1936 he was director of personnel in the San Francisco School District, becoming superintendent in 1937.
 From 1944 to 1945, McDonald was superintendent of schools in Salt Lake City, Utah.
 He instituted the 12-year system and successfully campaigned for better funding for public schools.
 In 1949 he completed a Doctorate of Education, also from the University of California.